 - Chicken (28 grams of protein per 3-ounce serving)

 - Yogurt (18 grams of protein per 6-ounce serving)

 - Cottage cheese (14 grams of protein per ½-cup serving)

 - Lentils (9 grams of protein per cup)

 - Milk (8 grams of protein per cup)

 Of course, it is advisable to inquire with the older adult’s doctor prior to making any dietary changes.
-Once a dietary plan is agreed upon, let Morning Glory Home Care support by planning and cooking nourishing, delicious meals, picking up groceries and making sure the kitchen is stocked with wholesome meal and snack choices, offering encouragement to maintain an engaged lifestyle, and so much more – all leading to improved health and wellness.
+Once a dietary plan is agreed upon, let Morning Glory Home Care, providers of elder care in Alton, IL and surrounding areas, support by planning and cooking nourishing, delicious meals, picking up groceries and making sure the kitchen is stocked with wholesome meal and snack choices, offering encouragement to maintain an engaged lifestyle, and so much more – all leading to improved health and wellness.

-Call us any time at 618-667-8400 to ask about a complimentary in-home consultation with our professional care team and for more information about our expert home health care in Granite City, IL and the surrounding communities.
+Call us any time at 618-667-8400 to ask about a complimentary in-home consultation with our professional care team and for more information about our expert elder care in Alton, IL and the surrounding communities.